MaksimDzhangirov/backendBankExample/docs/part40-eng.md

 There's also another file called `service_simple_bank_grpc.pb.go`.
-This is file that contains the gRPC server and client interfaces or stubs. that we will base on to write the real implementation later.
+This is file that contains the gRPC server and client interfaces or stubs, that we will base on to write the real implementation later.
 Right now there are some errors with the import packages.